Bread-Experts-Group/breadmod/README.md

   - [X] Crafting recipes for reinforced bread block (now smithing recipe)
   - [ ] Happy Block Nuclear Inferno
 - [X] Bread slices
-  - [ ] Crafted from using a sword on bread in a crafting table (the sword uses durability)
+  - [X] Crafted from using a sword on bread in a crafting table (the sword uses durability)
-    - [ ] FIX RECIPE TO NOT CONSUME THE SWORD, ONLY TAKE DURABILITY (IMPORTANT)
+    - [X] FIX RECIPE TO NOT CONSUME THE SWORD, ONLY TAKE DURABILITY (IMPORTANT)
   - [X] You get 8 bread slices per bread in the recipe
-  - [ ] Doping
+  - [X] Doping
-    - [ ] Surround 1-8 bread slices around a potion to dope them, time the potion lasts when eaten depends on the divisons
+    - [X] Surround 1-8 bread slices around a potion to dope them, time the potion lasts when eaten depends on the divisions
       - Can only be doped once!
   - [X] Crafted using a cutting board from farmer's delight
   - [ ] Bread crumbs